mohammadijoo/Java_Plot/README.md

 - Uses an array of `"yes"`, `"no"`, and `"undecided"` strings.
 - Builds a frequency map (`Map<String, Integer>`).
 - Plots a bar chart where categories are `"no"`, `"yes"`, `"undecided"` in a fixed order.
-- This mirrors the Matplot++ categorical histogram in your C++ code.

 ### Example 6: Overlaid normalized histograms (probability)